A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Discussion

-\emph{Discussion. ---} Future space GW telescopes such as LISA will open up a new era of multi-band GW astronomy and will supplement the ground-based GW detectors in a qualitatively different way.
-In this letter we considered the exciting possibility of directly probing the ambient mass surrounding BBHs using LISA through measurements of net phase shifts and also through the observations of waveforms over time, which will reflect in detail the BBH's orbital motion.
+Future space GW telescopes such as LISA will open up a new era of multi-band GW astronomy.
+In this paper we considered the exciting possibility of directly probing the ambient mass surrounding BBHs using LISA through measurements of net phase shifts and also through the observations of waveforms over time, which will reflect in detail the BBH's orbital motion.
 Effects we considered include the barycenter motion of the BBH and the tidal-induced variation of BBH eccentricity.
 If the BBHs measured by LISA are orbiting around a dense cloud of mass, such orbital motion can be viewed as a direct measure of the mass density of the environment.
 Furthermore the longitudinal velocity fluctuation $\Delta v_{2\parallel}$ can provide meaningful information about the orbital parameters.

 This information could be critical to distinguishing different formation channels of BBHs.
-For instance, both globular clusters and SMBHs could generate eccentricity in nearby BBHs.
-Though it would be difficult to tell the two channels apart from eccentricity alone, the BBH barycenter motion of the two cases would be very different and thus allow the channels to be distinguished.
+Though it would be difficult to distinguish globular cluster and galactic center origin apart from eccentricity alone, the BBH barycenter motion would be very different.
 Especially exciting too is the possibility of following BBHs from LISA into the LIGO band.
 Even without detailed measurements of the inner orbital parameters at LISA, the outer orbital parameters can be measured from the phase of the waveform alone.
-This makes it possible to imagine following in detail the waveform from one regime to another, in which case inner orbital parameters can be better determined reducing potential degeneracies between inner and orbital parameters further.
+This makes it possible to imagine following in detail the waveform from one regime to another, reducing potential degeneracies between inner and orbital parameters further.
+We leave a more complete analysis, in particular the possible error correlations, for future studies.